 The garden is always open on Wednesday 10.30 - 15.30 and Saturday 10.30 - 15.30 when the volunteers are at work.
 It is also now open on Tuesdays and Thursdays 12.00 - 16.00 with the help of Wicklow Partnership.

 There are plants for sale and, in season, garden produce.
 Visitors are most welcome as are new volunteers.
 The garden is managed entirely on a voluntary basis.

-The walled garden was established in the 18th century to provide the owners and staff of the estate with fruit, vegetables and flowers.
+The garden was established in the 18th century to provide the owners and staff of the estate with fruit, vegetables and flowers.
 The garden had been largely neglected for many years when, in 2011, the RHSI took on the task of regenerating it under a 25 year licence agreement with the Alfred Beit Foundation.
-The RHSI Garden is being laid out along the lines of the original garden.

-The area to the north of the central path has now been almost fully re-developed with double herbaceous borders, a fruit plot, herb bed, holding rows, an ornamental area with curved beds and wildflower circle backed by a sweet pea fence in summer.
+The area to the north of the central path has double herbaceous borders, a fruit plot, a rose plot, herb bed, holding rows, an ornamental area with curved beds and wildflower circle backed by a sweet pea fence in summer.
 There are productive perennial and rotational vegetable beds as well as both tender perennials and annual edibles in one of the existing glasshouses.
-A new rose display area was constructed and planted in 2018.
 The garden is being managed organically without sprays or pesticides.
 The use of peat is being phased out and alternative products are being researched.

 The area south of the central path has been divided into four separate areas with hedging.
 We hope to develop these to include a Rose Garden, an Irish Garden Plant Garden and a Shade Garden.
 The North Kildare Beekeepers have set up three beehives along the south west wall.